-Head for the vintage store and check out the fashions.
-Make sure that you find a great pair of bell bottoms, colorful shirt and even a few pairs of capezios, baby dolls and even some oxford ties.
+Beyond Vinyl: Head to the vintage store and check out the fashions.
+Make sure that you find a great pair of bell-bottoms, a colorful shirt, and even a few pairs of Capezio’s, baby dolls, and even some oxford ties.

-In 1964 we meet Janet, a naïve photographer who just wanted to take some shots for her new book titled Priory.
-Enlisting the help of Ian Markham she thought we expedite matters.
-However, their business arrangement turned personal and when Janet learned she was having Danielle, Ian’s attitude was anything but supportive.
-Turning to drugs, liquor and other women was his solution to living his life large you might say.
-When Janet learned the truth about him she immediately changed the course of her life.
-The Have-Nots was his group and their popularity was on the rise but like the Grateful Dead they spent much of their time in front of a judge or magistrate.
-Using her for his own purposes he thought she would write a song for him to use for his group and send them up to number one on the charts.
+In 1964 we meet Janet, a naïve photographer who just wanted to take some shots for her new book, Priory.
+Enlisting the help of Ian Markham, she thought we expedite matters.
+However, their business arrangement turned personal, and when Janet learned she had Danielle, Ian’s attitude was anything but supportive.
+Turning to drugs, liquor, and other women was his solution to living his life large, you might say.
+When Janet learned the truth about him, she immediately changed the course of her life.
+The Have-Nots was his group, and their popularity was on the rise, but like the Grateful Dead, they spent much of their time in front of a judge or magistrate.
+Using her for his own purposes, he thought she would write a song for him to use for his group and send them up to number one on the charts.
 Her reaction normal the outcome you have to learn for yourself.

-From learning about the Fonz, to finding out that Boyette had a son and a stolen guitar, Joseph Rabinowitz shares many stories with readers as it continues with Danielle’s discovery.
-But, let’s not forget the history the author shares about the Nixon era, Watergate and of course we have to remember the Baby Boomers.
+From learning about the Fonz to finding out that Boyette had a son and a stolen guitar, Joseph Rabinowitz shares many stories with readers as it continues with Danielle’s discovery.
+But, let’s not forget the history the author shares about the Nixon era, Watergate, and of course, we have to remember the Baby Boomers.
 Many young people who fought in many wars returned home to the U.S. and needed jobs.
-Some used their G.I Bills to go back to school and others hoped for employment.
+Some used their G.I Bills to go back to school, and others hoped for employment.
 But, it was not easy.
-There were more changes as both kids and adults not only listened to the radio but with many more shows on television they were doubling hooked.
-Elvis, Jerry Lee Lewis and Roy Orbison were the rage and they created the Sun Record Company.
+There were more changes as both kids and adults listened to the radio, but they were doubly hooked with many more shows on television.
+Elvis, Jerry Lee Lewis, and Roy Orbison were the rage, and they created the Sun Record Company.
 Learning the truth behind TJ or Teddy’s birth, finding out about his mother Dee led Joseph on a quest to learn more.
 What did Danielle discover?
-You just won’t believe it as Joseph, Dani and Janet hear the voice of Teddy and singing Elvis on some rare tapes hidden in his basement.
+You won’t believe it as Joseph, Dani, and Janet hear Teddy’s voice and singing Elvis on some rare tapes hidden in his basement.

-The author shares the truth behind Elvis, his addiction to drugs and other meds and what happened on the day he passed away and the disco scene.
+The author shares the truth behind Elvis, his addiction to drugs and other meds, what happened on the day he passed away, and the disco scene.
 Bobby Vitale and the places he frequented that I do remember growing up in the Bronx.
-Castle Hill Diner, The Thruway Diner and Jo&Jo’s bring back great memories.
-Imagine learning more about the Pixies and their star performer, added in when the King died plus Danielle’s scheme to get into TJ Russell’s show and what she did when she tricked the manager into letting her and her two friends backstage.
+Castle Hill Diner, The Thruway Diner, and Jo&Jo’s bring back great memories.
+Imagine learning more about the Pixies and their star performer, added in when the King died, plus Danielle’s scheme to get into TJ Russell’s show and what she did when she tricked the manager into letting her and her two friends backstage.
 Priceless!

 Demolition Night and Radiation brought in great crowds when the Chicago White Sox were taking the field.
-Disco music might have been on the decline disc jockey Steve Dahl’s campaign to revive it soared.
-Imagine detonating explosives and watching pieces of vinyl permeate throughout the air.
-The end result not what they expected.
+Disco music might have been on the decline of disc jockey Steve Dahl’s campaign to revive it soared.
+Imagine detonating explosives and watching pieces of vinyl permeate throughout the air—the results not what they expected.

 Next, Janet and Danielle visit Israel.
-Janet is creating a new book and she is going to create a new coffee table book.
-Going on a guided tour with the Danielle and Janet we see many of the sites, learn a lot about the young people and security needed and of course we wish we were there with them.
+Janet is creating a new book, and she is going to make a new coffee table book.
+Going on a guided tour with Danielle and Janet, we see many of the sites, learn a lot about the young people and security needed, and of course, we wish we were there with them.

-On November 4, 1979 a mob of “over 300 militant students stormed the US Embassy in Tehran chanting that the building housed a “den of spies.”
-Taking over 60 military and civilian men and women hostage and event that is imbedded in our minds forever.
-The friendships gained in Israel, Dani bonding with the translator and going home with a special gift really made this chapter even more special.
+On November 4, 1979, a mob of “over 300 militant students stormed the US Embassy in Tehran, chanting that the building housed a “den of spies.”
+Taking over 60 military and civilian men and women hostage an event embedded in our minds forever.
+The friendships gained in Israel, Dani bonding with the translator, and going home with a special gift really made this chapter even more special.

-The mafia does come into play in this book as they had plans of their own for their record company.
-Using a man named Max Seiderman an accountant to you might say cook the books.
-Added in TJ Russell decided to leave this group Amadeus and many thought it for the best.
-But, what was in everyone minds and so very present was the hostage situation and what was not being done and what others hoped would be.
+The mafia does come into play in this book as they had plans for their own record company.
+Using a man named Max Seiderman, an accountant to you might say cook the books.
+Added in TJ Russell decided to leave this group Amadeus, and many thought it for the best.
+What was in everyone’s minds and so very present was the hostage situation and what was not being done and what others hoped would be.

 What would this era be without the icon of the late fifties: AMERICAN BANDSTAND AND DICK CLARK.
-The 10 thousand dollar pyramid was one of my mom’s favorite shows and Dick Clark filled every living room on New Year’s Eve.
-So, why wouldn’t Danielle want to be there and meet Dick Clark.
-But, an encounter that evening with TJ Russell quite enlightening allowing readers to know this young lady was force in her own right.
+The 10 thousand dollar pyramid was one of my mom’s favorite shows, and Dick Clark filled every living room on New Year’s Eve.
+So, why wouldn’t Danielle want to be there and meet Dick Clark?
+But, an encounter that evening with TJ Russell quite enlightening allowing readers to know this young lady was a force in her own right.

-Author Donald Riggio keeps readers and this reviewer glued to the disco label, printed page, the time period and the record companies until you turn to the very last page and find out the dramatic or surprise ending.
-But, a friend from Israel comes to stay with the family and a different relationship forms.
-From Michael Jackson to Motown and Don K. Reed, Alan Freed and of course Cousin Brucie this book has it all.
-Fatal shots fired at Louis Pizzeria, which is still there a few doors down from the Interboro theater where the Du-Kanes were performing really sets the tone for what is about to happen to The Seracinos, Liebermanns and Bobby Vitale who were in this restaurant at the time of the shooting.
-Just who did the shooting and why you won’t believe.
+Author Donald Riggio keeps readers.
+This reviewer glued to the disco label, printed page, the time period, and the record companies until you turn to the very last page and find out the dramatic or surprise ending.
+But, a friend from Israel comes to stay with the family, and a different relationship forms.
+From Michael Jackson to Motown and Don K. Reed, Alan Freed, and of course Cousin Brucie, this book has it all.
+Fatal shots fired at Louis Pizzeria, which is still there a few doors down from the Interboro theater where the Du-Kanes were performing really sets the tone for what is about to happen to The Seracinos, Liebermann’s, and Bobby Vitale, who were in this restaurant at the time of the shooting.
+Just who did the shooting and why you won’t believe it.
 Why would anyone emulate the Son of Sam?
-Who died you will have to learn for yourself.
+Who died, you will have to learn for yourself.

-There is much more as TJ asks Joseph for help and has to reveal information that would betray others.
-Racketeering, Corruption, organized crime and much more marked this time period.
-Loyalties, betrayals, lies, relationships that changed, family tension and a time period so volatile, so explosive and an ending that would change many lives and provide new directions.
+There is much more as TJ asks Joseph for help and reveals information that would betray others.
+Racketeering, Corruption, organized crime, and much more marked this time period.
+Loyalties, betrayals, lies, relationships that changed, family tension, and a time period so volatile, so explosive, and an ending would change many lives and provide new directions.
 Get out those high platform shoes, turn on those tapes of American Bandstand, tease up your hair, pile it real high and get miniskirts, and falls to lengthen your hair and party.
-This is a must read for everyone of every age.
+This is a must-read for everyone of every age.
 Beyond Vinyl: Beyond the record: beyond disco: Beyond Compare!